Introduction to Online Convex Optimization: * Adaptive Gradient Descent

-The problem of learning the optimal regularization has given rise to Algorithm \ref{alg:adagrad}, known as the AdaGrad (Adaptive subGradient method) algorithm.
-In the algorithm definition and throughout this chapter, the notation $A^{-1}$ refers to the Moore-Penrose pseudoinverse of the matrix $A$.
-Perhaps surprisingly, the regret of AdaGrad is at most a constant factor larger than the minimum regret of all RFTL algorithm with regularization functions whose Hessian is fixed and belongs to the class $\H$.
-The regret bound on AdaGrad is formally stated in the following theorem. \begin{theorem} Let $\{\x_t\}$ be defined by Algorithm~\ref{alg:adagrad} with parameters $ \eta = {D}$, where
+Using this lemma, we show the regret of AdaGrad is at most a constant factor larger than the minimum regret of all RFTL algorithm with regularization functions whose Hessian is fixed and belongs to the class $\H_i$.
+Furthermore, the regret of the diagonal version can be a factor $\sqrt{d}$ smaller than that of online gradient descent for certain gradient geometries.
+The regret bound on AdaGrad is formally stated in the following theorem. \begin{theorem} Let $\{\x_t\}$ be defined by Algorithm~\ref{alg:adagrad} with parameters $ \eta = {D}$ (full matrix) or $\eta = D_\infty$ (diagonal).
+Then for any $\x^\star \in \K$,